Obituary of Catherine Mary Schmidt Busch

 She is survived by daughters, Linda LaMott and Kathy Sigrist (Leo).
 Grandchildren: Larry York Jr (Cheri), Don LaMott (Brenda), Michael LaMott (Rebecca), Michele LaMott Lillquist (Stan) , Jory Sutton (Alex), Cody Sutton (Dannielle), Ronald Sigrist (Sara), Christopher Sigrist and Maryanne Sigrist (fiance Kevin).
 Great Grandchildren: Darcie, Christopher (Crystal), Joshua (Kayla), Bryanna, Alec (Corbin), Rhyannan, Julianna, Jamison, Jolie and Halle.
 Great-Great Grandchildren: Gracie, Alex, Karson, Maci, Sammy, Ben, Katelyn, Max, Isaac and Vivianne.
 Sister-in-Law Birdine Schmidt and many treasured nieces and nephews.

 Kay was preceded in death by her loving Husband, Eddie of 62 years, her Parents, Son Larry, Son-in-Law Dean, Great-Grandson Ian, Brothers Ray and wife June, Jimmy and wife Lorene, Billy, and Sisters Laverne and husband Don, Phyllis and husband Norman, and Nephews Dennis and Joe.

 The family would like to extend our heartful appreciation to all of the amazing, wonderful team of Hospice caregivers from St. Luke’s who helped us all through this most difficult journey.
-They were truly a blessing to Mom and wonderful support to all the family members who cared for her.To send flowers to the family of Catherine Schmidt Busch, please visit Tribute Store
+They were truly a blessing to Mom and wonderful support to all the family members who cared for her.To send flowers to the family or plant a tree in memory of Catherine Schmidt Busch, please visit Tribute Store